kvaneesh/linux/Documentation/powerpc/associativity.rst

 With Form2 "ibm,associativity" for resources is listed as below:

 "ibm,associativity" property for resources in node 0, 8 and 40
-{ 4, 6, 7, 0, 0}
+{ 3, 6, 7, 0 }
-{ 4, 6, 9, 8, 8}
+{ 3, 6, 9, 8 }
 { 4, 6, 7, 0, 40}

-With "ibm,associativity-reference-points"  { 0x4, 0x3, 0x2 }
+With "ibm,associativity-reference-points"  { 0x3, 0x2 }

-With Form2 the primary domainID and secondary domainID are used to identify the NUMA nodes the kernel should use when using persistent memory devices.
-Persistent memory devices can also be used as regular memory using DAX KMEM driver and primary domainID indicates the numa node number OS should use when using these devices as regular memory.
-Secondary domainID is the numa node number that should be used when using this device as persistent memory device.
-In the later case, we are interested in the locality of the device to an established numa node.
-In the above example, if the last row represents a persistent memory device/resource, NUMA node number 40 will be used when using the device as regular memory and NUMA node number 0 will be the device numa node when using it as a persistent memory device.
+Form2 adds additional property which can be used with devices like persistence memory devices which would also like to be presented as memory-only NUMA nodes.

+"ibm,associativity-memory-node-reference-point" property contains a number representing the domainID index to be used to find the domainID that should be used when using the resource as memory only NUMA node.
+The NUMA distance information w.r.t this domainID will take into consideration the latency of the media.
+A high latency memory device will have a large NUMA distance value assigned w.r.t the domainID found at at "ibm,associativity-memory-node-reference-point" domainID index.

+prop-encoded-array: An integer encoded as with encode-int specifying the domainID index

+In the above example:
+"ibm,associativity-memory-node-reference-point"  { 0x4 }

 ex: